 The surname Grandon was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat in the seigneurie of l'Eprevier.
 They were one of the leading aristocratic families of Normandy.
 They also branched to De Grondin, a village in the department of Gers in Aquitaine in the region of the midi-Pyrénées.

 This web page shows only a small excerpt of our Grandon research.
-Another 96 words (7 lines of text) are included under the topic Early Grandon History in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) are included under the topic Early Grandon History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early Grandon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Grandon family